Marriage And Family: Five Ways To Identify A Toxic Marriage And How To Leave

 Sever ties with your soon-to-be ex-spouse

 Toxic people can be incredibly dangerous.
 It is not uncommon for toxic individuals to suddenly put on the waterworks or even lash out when they feel as though they’re losing control.
-This is another reason why a financial safety net and reliable support system are invaluable resources when you are leaving a toxic marital relationship.
+This is another reason why a financial safety net and a reliable support system are invaluable resources when you are leaving a toxic marital relationship.

 Do something you love